clawpack/doc/doc/googleearth_plotting.rst

 browsing of your GeoClaw simulation results in Google Earth.
-GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that land topography, ocean bathymetry and wave disturbances created by tsunamis or other inundationevents can all be viewed simultaneously.
+GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that land topography, ocean bathymetry and wave disturbances created by tsunamis or other inundation events can all be viewed simultaneously.

 The Google Earth browser is not a fully functional GIS tool, and so